Do you experience unexplained headaches or anxiety?

 Shortness of breath

-Hives or red, raised, itchy ,burning bumps
+Hives or red, raised, itchy, burning bumps

 Very itchy skin

-What cause high histamine levels?
+What causes high histamine levels?

 Allergies (IgE reactions)